Shortest-path recovery from signature with an optimal control approach: Introduction

 The image of $BV$ under the signature map forms a subset in the tensor space, which we denote by $G^N(\mathbb{R}^d)$.
 We refer the reader to \cite[Chapter~7]{friz2010} for a gentle introduction to the rich algebraic structure of this space.
 One of the properties described in this reference is that the image of the signature map forms a Lie group, and therefore it can be seen as a topological manifold.

-{The reason for the interest in signatures comes from many different applications.
-One recent problem in finance is to generate time series in order to find hedging strategies for different scenarios as can be seen in \cite{buehler2020data, buehler2019deep}.
-This method needs several different paths that come from the same distribution.
-One approach to finding a robust hedging strategy is to generate several signatures sampled from the same distribution and try to invert them back into paths, representing different scenarios to be taken into account.
+The reason for the interest in signatures comes from many different applications.
+One recent problem in finance is to generate time series in order to find hedging strategies for different scenarios, as can be seen in \cite{buehler2020data, buehler2019deep}.
+This method needs several different paths that come from the same distribution, representing different situations to be taken into account in the hedging strategy.
+One approach for this task is to generate several log-signatures sampled from the same distribution, and then try to invert them back into paths.
 For further recent applications to mathematical finance, we refer the interested reader to \cite{futter2023signature,horvath2023optimal}.
-Generally, the concept of signature comes from rough path theory (see \cite{lyons1998differential}), and it is now exploited in the machine learning community in different ways.
+Generally, the concept of signature comes from rough path theory (see \cite{lyons1998differential}), and it is now exploited in the Machine Learning community in different ways.
 An interesting direction is the embedding in kernel theory, where the signature serves as a feature map.
 The corresponding Reproducing Kernel Hilbert Space is universal to continuous functions on the path space, while the mean embedding characterizes distributions over the path space \cite{chevyrev2022signature,salvi2021higher}.
-An approximation scheme to derive the signature itself was for example given in \cite{kiraly2019kernels}.}
+An approximation scheme to derive the signature itself was for example given in \cite{kiraly2019kernels}.
+Moreover, we mention that in \cite{kidger2020neural} a continuous-time analogue of Recursive Neural Networks (RNN) was introduced to deal with predictions based on observations from rough paths.
+Therefore, in \cite{kidger2020neural} the authors considered controlled integral equations of the form

+where $s\mapsto x_s\in \R^v$ is a spline constructed using instant evaluations of a rough path.
+In their model, $f_{\theta}:\R^w\to \R^{w\times v}$ is a parametric vector field, and $\theta$, \emph{which is not allowed to depend on the time}, is chosen by solving the minimization problem related to the design of the dynamics.
+We insist on the fact that in our problem, the controlled fields are fixed and prescribed by the geometry of the space of signatures, and we obtain the path (or, more precisely, its velocity) by solving an optimal control problem.

 The aim of the present article is to find the shortest connection between two signatures contained in the manifold, i.e., we are interested in a geodesic problem in the space of signatures.
 For this reason, we equip the space $G^N(\R^d)$ with a sub-Riemannian structure induced by the control system: